tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/network/list-subnets-within-a-virtual-network.md

 ---
 # List subnets within a virtual network

-This operations lists all subnets within a virtual network
+This operation lists all subnets within a virtual network

 For information about getting started with Azure REST operations including request authentication, see [Azure REST API Reference](../../index.md).